-With glacier-packed peaks, ancient forests, and a rugged coastline, Olympic is arguably one of the most diverse national parks in the country.
-A true choose-your-own-adventure place to visit, Olympic National Park is spread out over nearly a million acres on the Olympic Peninsula of western Washington.
-Millions of tourists flock there each year, particularly in the drier summer months.
+Olympic is arguably one of the most diverse national parks in the country.
+It comprises nearly a million acres on the Olympic Peninsula of western Washington.
+And with glacier-packed peaks, ancient forests, and a rugged coastline, it's a true choose-your-own-adventure place to visit.
+Millions of tourists head to the park each year, particularly in the drier summer months.

-Much of Olympic National Park remains a roadless wilderness, leaving the park's many hiking trails and campgrounds as the only way to discover the rugged beauty within.
-Hiking and backpacking reign supreme, from family-friendly hikes through a rainforest to steep trails up a mountain.
+No roads enter the heart of the park, leaving hiking trails as the only way to discover the rugged beauty within.
+Great routes to follow are on all sides of the park, and memorable backpacking trips traverse the interior.
 A few of the views found along the way include towering sea stacks, moss-covered trees, and pointed horizons.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

-One of the few and finest examples of temperate rainforest in the United States, the Hoh Rain Forest is one of the most popular places to visit in Olympic National Park.
-Located in the southwest region, the Hoh Rain Forest receives roughly 12 feet of precipitation each year with the heaviest downpours occurring between October and April.
-The result is a lush, forested landscape of plants upon plants, including an abundance of ferns, mosses, and nearly every shade of green you can imagine.
-Giant Sitka spruce and western hemlocks add to the ethereal environment of the Hoh Rain Forest, including their canopies, which tower more than 300 feet into the air.
+The Hoh Rain Forest receives roughly 12 feet of precipitation each year with the heaviest downpours occurring between October and April.
+The result is a lush, forested landscape of plants upon plants, including an abundance of ferns, mosses, and nearly every shade of green on the spectrum.
+Giant Sitka spruce and western hemlocks add to this ethereal environment, including their canopies, which tower more than 300 feet into the air.

-Adjacent to the Hoh River Trailhead, starting points for two other family-friendly hikes in the rain forest also begin.
+Two other family-friendly hikes start at the Hoh River Trailhead, adjacent to the Hoh Rain Forest Visitor Center.
 Both the Hall of Mosses and Sitka Nature Trail feature a looped route, each roughly a mile long.
 Alongside an accessible gravel path and occasional boardwalk, each trail travels through a rich environment with interpretive information along the way.

 2. Rialto Beach, Mora

 Sea stacks, sea birds, and a rocky shoreline define much of the time spent on Rialto Beach, including an edge-of-the-world feeling the farther you explore from the parking area.
-Hikers and backpackers can head as far north as their energy levels or overnight permits allow, and just over 1.5 miles up the beach, the unique Hole-in-the-Wall rock feature is a great destination.
+It's a popular stretch for backpacking on the coast, and several backcountry campsites line the trees opposite the ocean.
+And because the parking area is so close to the beach, a small congregation of spectators always gathers come sundown.